 Practice Model

 Dentists have options regarding practice settings, which also impact earnings.
-Those who own private practices generally earn the highest incomes but carry more risk and overhead expenses.
-Clin-associated dentists earn less but have more stable salaries and benefits.
+Those who own private practices generally earn the highest incomes, but they also carry more risk and overhead expenses.

 Public health dentists working in community clinics or government programs earn less than private practice dentists.
-However, they may receive incentives, loan forgiveness, and other perks provided by provincial governments seeking to attract dentists to underserved areas.
+However, they may receive incentives, loan forgiveness, and other perks provided by provincial governments.

-Source: Average Dentist Salary in Canada for 2025 – worldsalaries.com
+Source: Dentist Salary in Canada 2025 – upgrad.com

-What Differs General and Specialist Dentists in Canada?
+What are the differences between General and Specialist Dentists in Canada?

 General dentists make up about 80-90% of practicing dentists in Canada.
 They provide essential dental services, including cleanings, fillings, crowns, tooth extractions, and minor oral surgery.
 General practitioners refer patients to specialists for more complex treatments.